 Indiana University is committed to providing historically underutilized suppliers every opportunity to compete for its business.
 Efforts will be made in the purchasing departments to identify historically underutilized suppliers, inform these suppliers of University requirements, and solicit quotes from such suppliers whenever possible.
 Procurement professionals will support the efforts of the Business Diversity Program and will communicate with historically-underutilized suppliers regarding the purchasing process so that they may become more viable suppliers.

 To develop greater participation of historically-underutilized businesses in the procurement process.

-The term "Native Americans" includes American Indians, American Eskimos, American Aleuts, and Native Hawaiians.
+Native Americans: The term "Native American" includes American Indians, American Eskimos, American Aleuts, and Native Hawaiians.
 The term "Asian-Pacific Americans" includes United States citizens whose origins are from Japan, China, The Philippines, Vietnam, Korea, Samoa, Guam, the U.S. Territories of the Pacific, Northern Marianas, Laos, Cambodia, and Taiwan.
 The term "Asian Indian Americans" includes United States citizens whose origins are from India, Pakistan, and Bangladesh.

 This policy was established on February 18, 1992.